 Hae Jung Kim, Professor; Ph.D., Ewha Womans University (South Korea).
 Brand experience; retail workplace experiences; digital engagement.

-Jiyoung Kim, Associate Professor; Ph.D., Ohio State University.
+Jiyoung Kim, Associate Professor and Merchandising and Digital Retailing Graduate Coordinator; Ph.D., Ohio State University.
 Consumer behavior in online retailing context; cross-cultural comparison of consumer online shopping behavior; sustainable retailing.

 Tammy Kinley, Professor; Ph.D., Texas Tech University.
 Garment size issues; vanity sizing; body image and self-esteem; shopping behavior.